MarcoLotz/ContentServer/README.md

 To configure the docker deployment, it is expected for the user to provide command line arguments.

 ## Under the hood
 Content server is mostly implemented in Scala, with the Scalatra and Scalate libraries.
-The command line parsing is done through Scoop.
+The command line parsing is done through Scopt.